Pollinators and the Environment

 READ FULL CITATIONS HERE.

 The need for organic agriculture is more urgent than ever.
-Bees and butterflies are disappearing, climate change threatens future food security and our water is polluted with toxic chemicals.
+Bees and other biodiversity is disappearing, climate change threatens future food security and our water is polluted with toxic chemicals.

 Bees are the canaries in the corn field — their death warns us that the way we’re growing food is on a fatal track.
-Pesticides are a key culprit in the decline of bees, butterflies and other pollinators, leading some scientists to warn of a “second silent spring” and the potential for ecosystem collapse.
+Pesticides are a key culprit in the decline of bees and insects, leading some scientists to warn of a “second silent spring” and the potential for ecosystem collapse.

 Pesticides also wreak havoc on the soil by killing the organisms that are the basis of soil life.
 And they pollute rivers, lakes and oceans, leading to fish die-offs.
 Pesticides are the cornerstone of an industrial agriculture system that consumes fossil fuels, water and topsoil at unsustainable rates.
 The United Nations estimates that industrial agriculture costs the world $3 trillion annually in environmental damage.
 Eliminating dangerous chemicals and polluting practices from our food system is key to protecting vital natural resources like clean water and soil, healthy oceans and the biodiversity that is essential for producing food now and in the future.

 So much is at stake, but we already have the solution.
-Experts agree that a rapid transition to organic and ecological farming can help protect the ecosystems that sustain all life.
+Experts agree that a rapid transition to organic and ecologically regenerative farming can help protect the ecosystems that sustain all life.

 Environmental Impacts Of Pesticides Detected in the Organic For All Study